The Simon Cumbers Media Fund is designed to facilitate coverage of development issues in the Irish media. Below are the application guidelines.

 3 – Themes

 3.1 Proposed media projects should focus on international development themes and should reflect the modern reality of life in developing countries in the context of international development; challenge stereotypes and /or seek to portray positive developments, as well as exploring the challenges; explore themes of innovation, growth, and entrepreneurship.
-Applicants must demonstrate the relevance of their project to one or more of the seven Irish Aid Priority Areas for Action.
-These priority areas for action can be grouped into the following categories: Global Hunger, Fragile States and Situations, Climate Change, Trade and Economic Growth, Essential Services, Human Rights and Accountability and Humanitarian Assistance.
+Proposals should focus on international development themes, including the UN Sustainable Development Goals.
+Applicants must clearly demonstrate the relevance of their proposed project to one or more of the priorities in A Better World, Ireland’s Policy for International Development.

 3.2 Applications that promote the work of a single agency / organisation or are of a campaigning nature will not be considered.
 Applicants are expected to collaborate with a range of NGOs / agencies and authorities and communities in their country of destination when researching and producing their media output.